 Based on a range of strong evidences-rise in sea level, global warming, and melting glaciers-97% of climate scientists agree that anthropogenic climate change is real and it will only intensify in the years to come if we continue to live with our dangerous lifestyles.

-Emission of greenhouse gases because of human activities is a prime cause of warming of the earth.
+Emission of greenhouse gases because of human activities is a prime cause of the warming of the earth.
 These gases absorb and retain heat in the atmosphere and are responsible for the global temperature rise.

 - Carbon dioxide (CO2) is the most important component among the greenhouse gases that is causing climate change.
 CO2 emissions increased significantly worldwide, 370 parts per million (ppm) from 270 ppm to be precise, since the Industrial Revolution that has caused the global temperature to rise.